NY death toll passes 10,000, but new hotspots slow to emerge

 Some health experts and politicians argue that it’s premature to ease the lockdown in a nation that has suffered almost 17,500 deaths and reported more than 169,000 infections, second only to the United States’ 557,000 infections.

+Italy’s day-to-day increase in new COVID-19 cases was one of the lowest in weeks, bolstering a generally downward trend.
+That brought Italy’s known cases to nearly 160,000.
+The day-to-day death toll, 566, however, was up, from the 431 new deaths registered on Sunday.

-Italy recorded its lowest daily virus death toll in three weeks at 431, putting its total deaths at over 19,800.
-In Veneto, one of the country’s most infected regions, officials are loosing some restrictions on movement as they enter a phase the governor, Luca Zaia, termed ’’lockdown light.”
+In Veneto, one of the country’s most infected regions, officials are loosing some restrictions on movement as they enter a phase the governor, Luca Zaia, termed ‘’lockdown light.’’

 Zaia is expanding the 200-meter from home radius for physical fitness and allowing open-air markets in a new ordinance that takes effect Tuesday.
 At the same time, the ordinance makes masks or other face coverings mandatory outside the home — not just in supermarkets or on public transportation, as was previously the case.